brodny/articles/dependency_inversion_in_tests/LooseCouplingToTestEasier.md

 ## And we have to evolve

 Let's just say you are about to implement an enhancement to the system.
 You have to write a class that calculates the traffic ticket that the driver would get for driving at certain speed.
 You plan to go with TDD, so you start with tests.

+You create a new TicketCalculator class and a test class for it.
+The calculator would need a configuration provider for sure.
+It would be much more useful to provide a mock instead of a real provider.
+That would allow to both avoid providing an app.config file with specific values and create specific conditions for the tests (e.g. to check the boundary conditions).
+Unfortunately, current implementation does not allow for that.
+You would have to provide a real instance of a TrafficCode class and it doesn't allow to set SpeedLimits value.
+We would have to somehow change the values in app.config file while the tests run or somehow change it for a base class.
+Both of them seem crappy to be honest.